worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/FAQ/overview.md

 I have included email links for you to ask a question of your own.
 I will prioritize answering questions that are common, or important enough to address sooner than others.

 Regardless of whether or not I answer, your questions serve as valuable data for moving forward with this project.
+Even if I do not answer a question immediately, as long as the question is appropriate, I will post it in a list for other people to ponder.

+The idea is to collect questions and then answer common questions in fell-swoops.
+The idea is to create a collective conversation space, where I am not the only one discussing important questions about peace, and how a time machine for peace would social invention project would work.

 Think of this like a choose-your-own-adventure conversational experience.
+Discuss amongst yourselves!

 If some aspect of this FAQ or site contents pops out at you as not-quite-clear, or interesting enough to have a conversation about, come up with a simple question to guide the conversation.
 This helps me linearize the sprawling thing in my head.
 It really helps a lot.